 Students involved in RASP classes will be required to travel to the delivering school for 4 double periods and one single period, each fortnight.
-Transport between the schools will be by local taxi companies.
+Transport between the schools will be provided.
 There will be no cost to students for transport.